xDaryamo/puccini/README.md

 How do TOSCA, Clout, JavaScript, and cloud infrastructures all fit together in Puccini?
 Consider
-this: with a single command line you can take a TOSCA service template, compile it with **puccini-tosca**, pipe the Clout through the **puccini-js** processor, which will run JavaScript to generate Kubernetes specs, then pipe those to [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), which will finally upload the specs to a running Kubernetes cluster.
+this: with a single command line you can take a TOSCA service template, compile it with **puccini-tosca**, pipe the Clout through the **puccini-js** processor, which will run JavaScript to generate Kubernetes specifications, then pipe those to [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), which will finally upload the specifications to a running Kubernetes cluster.
 Like so:

      puccini-tosca compile my-app.yaml | puccini-js exec kubernetes.generate | kubectl apply -f -